• icon phone

 • Salary Cap for New Employees: For individuals entering the job market, the maximum deductible salary is capped at AED 100,000 in both public and private sectors

-Retirement Planning for Expats in the UAE
+Pension Schemes for Expats in UAE

 Unlike Emiratis, expatriates don’t have a mandatory pension scheme.
 However, they can rely on alternative retirement savings options in UAE like —

-Golden Pension Plan
+1. Golden Pension Plan

 The Golden Pension Scheme, introduced by the UAE government through National Bonds (NBC), is designed to help expats build their retirement savings.